Robert Plant: Led Zeppelin-related projects and reunion rumours

-Plant performed with living members of Led Zeppelin both on 13 July 1985 for Live Aid (with Phil Collins and Tony Thompson on drums) and on 15 May 1988 for Atlantic Records 40th Anniversary.
+Plant performed with surviving members of Led Zeppelin both on 13 July 1985 for Live Aid (with Phil Collins and Tony Thompson on drums) and on 15 May 1988 for Atlantic Records 40th Anniversary.
 At the 1988 reunion, Jason Bonham, the son of Led Zeppelin's late drummer John Bonham, played drums.
 Both sets featured only a few songs, performed with minimal rehearsal.
 Plant was unhappy with both performances, saying that "it was like sleeping with your ex-wife but not making love."
 At the 1990 Silver Clef Award Winners Concert at Knebworth, Plant was joined by Jimmy Page.
 Some of their set was released on the subsequent live album and video.
-In 1995, Led Zeppelin were inducted into the Rock and Roll Hall of Fame and Plant performed at the induction show with Jimmy Page, John Paul Jones, Jason Bonham, Neil Young, Steven Tyler and Joe Perry, performing spirited versions of "Bring It On Home", "Honeybee" and "When the Levee Breaks".
+In 1995, Led Zeppelin were inducted into the Rock and Roll Hall of Fame; Plant performed a medley of blues numbers at the induction show with Jimmy Page, John Paul Jones, Jason Bonham, Steven Tyler and Joe Perry, then they were joined by fellow inductee Neil Young for "When the Levee Breaks".

 After years of reunion rumours, Led Zeppelin performed a full two-hour set on 10 December 2007 at the Ahmet Ertegün Tribute Concert, with Jason again filling in on drums.
 Despite enormous public demand, Plant declined a $200 million offer to tour with Led Zeppelin after the 2007 show.
 In interviews following the 2007 show, Plant left the door open to possible future performances with Led Zeppelin, saying that he enjoyed the reunion and felt that the show was strong musically.
 Although Page and Jones have expressed the strong desire to tour as Led Zeppelin, Plant has consistently opposed a full tour and has responded negatively to questions about another reunion.
 In a January 2008 interview, he stated that he does not want to "tour like a bunch of bored old men following the Rolling Stones around."
 In a statement on his web site in late 2008, Plant stated, "I will not be touring with Led Zeppelin or anyone else for the next two years.
 Anyone buying Led Zeppelin tickets will be buying bogus tickets."